michaelrgarcia/transfervision-docs/docs/backend/fetchcache.md

 ![image](https://github.com/user-attachments/assets/e6b75e16-cba1-4a17-8bad-d9a69f70c7fc)

-Any DynamoDB queries for articulations with cacheStatus "pending" will fail either until cacheStatus is "complete" or until the incomplete data is deleted after 2 miuntes.
+Any DynamoDB queries for articulations with cacheStatus "pending" will fail until cacheStatus is "complete" or until the incomplete data is deleted after 2 miuntes.
 This is a simpler approach than attempting to continue where ```getArticulationData()``` left off.

 ----